haneul-24/Smart_Log_Monitoring_Alert_System/Readme.md

 - Maintaining system reliability and reducing downtime through proactive monitoring

+- Demonstrating a real-world CI/CD pipeline with Jenkins, Docker, and automated deployments

 ## License
 This project is licensed under the **MIT License**.